Introduction

 - If you want a full IAM package that works with lots of apps, devices, and standards, and gives you options to customize how people log in, what they can do, and how you manage it all then Okta might be the way to go.

-- If you’re after basic trustworthy IAM features that play nice with Microsoft Cloud services and applications, and you want to keep things simple and cost effective by using just one IAM system then Entra could be your best bet.
+- If you’re after basic trustworthy IAM features that play nice with Microsoft Cloud services and applications, and you want to keep things simple and cost effective by using just one IAM system then Entra ID could be your best bet.

-- If you’re after an IAM solution that blends the strengths of different approaches, you might want to think about using Okta and Entra together, based on what you need and the situation at hand.
-As an example, you could use Okta to manage customer identity and access management, while relying on Entra to handle workforce identity and access management.
+- If you’re after an IAM solution that blends the strengths of different approaches, you might want to think about using Okta and Entra ID together, based on what you need and the situation at hand.
+As an example, you could use Okta to manage customer identity and access management, while relying on Entra ID to handle workforce identity and access management.